benjaminsnell/transboxenhanced/README.md

 - PLEASE NOTE: To automatically run the .reg, you need to either 1) run as administrator or 2) run in folder that doesnt require admin permissions

-- TransBoxEnhanced is a simple tool capable of running and creating .reg files that change the transparent/highlight box on windows.

 - The registry key this program changes is: HKEY_CURRENT_USER\Control Panel\Colors --- "Hilight" and "HotTrackingColor" ‎
 ‎